The Gospel of Faith, Hope, and Love

 Hope gives courage, and courage allows the believer to make faith real through sacrificial love.
 We hope to be transformed into the likeness of Christ by living a ‘cruciform’ life — a life whose hope rests not in fleeting happiness but real and deep joy.

 Christian hope sustains us.
 It is built on this promise: “He who has prepared us for this very thing has given us the Spirit as a guarantee.”
-(2 Cor.
-5: 5).
+(II Corinthians 5: 5).

 The Greeks, they say, have a word for it.
 Actually, when it comes to ‘love,’ the Greeks have several words for this many splendored thing.